|

 Driving Rules

-- But if your license is not in English, then you should carry an International Driving License or an approved translation of your license.
+- If your license is not in English, then you should carry an International Driving License or an approved translation of your license.

 - In some states, the international driving permit is not enough.